ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-or pork, to
-remaiu the usual time—3iy four or five
-weeks.
-The meat must be well cver­
-ed with pickle, and should not b* put
-down for at least two days after killing
 during which time slightly sprinkle
 with powdered saltpeter, which remov­
 es all the surface-blood, etc.. leaving